 Me: Do you want to climb up by yourself, or do you want me to pick you up?

-Miss 2: Delf (self, something she says often at almost 2 years and it is SO cute).
+Miss 2: Delf (self, something she says often at almost 2 years).

 She climbs up with some help and lies still, happily talking to me while I change her nappy.